 Measure Details How did you spend your service pupil premium allocation last academic year?
 Total Service Premium in included with the total Pupil Premium fund.
 This supports our Pastoral Care system, ensuring all Service pupils' access personalised intervention, should their parent be actively deployed, injured, posted or retraining.
 What was the impact of that spending on service pupil premium eligible pupils?
-Very few S6 children required pastoral intervention.
-S6 pupils are prioritised for Academic intervention alongside rest of PP cohort, including 1:1 tuition via SLT.
-GCSE scores resulted in P8 of -2.64 for S6 students in Year 11, however this was significantly impacted by one student with severe illness.
-Without that individual score the S6 P8 would have been +2.75.
+Very few S6 children required extra pastoral intervention.
+S6 pupils are prioritised for Academic intervention alongside rest of PP cohort, including 1:1 tuition, via SLT.
+GCSE scores resulted in P8 of -0.3 for 6 students in Year 11, however this was significantly impacted by a student who have no KS2 baseline data to compare.